vaxherra/DEND-Capstone/README.md

 	- diminishing events
 	- emerging events
 	- with `AvgTone`: positive and negative

+- geographic region selected by latitude and longitude
 -
 ## 4. Data pipelines

+In order to run Airflow data pipelines, switch to `/airflow` folder from the main repository, and export environmental variable `export AIRFLOW_HOME=$(pwd)`, then it is possible to start the scheduler by running `airflow scheduler` and/or a webserver on a `8080` port: `airflow webserver -p 8080`.

 **Note:** that the Web UI currently only runs in UTC timezone, and is the standard default.